Kyriosity/read-write/README+/pencraft/README.md

 <table><tr><td><picture><img alt="&nbsp;Mango fruit" src="../_rsc/_img/photo/nat/mango/red_on_transparent-500px.png" width="200px"/></picture></td><td>

-Documenting/sketching ideas for even small features mitigates the impedance between the stretch of imagination and implementation reality.
+Documenting/sketching ideas for even small features mitigates the impedance between the stretch of imagination and the reality of implementation.

-Namely, formalization and structuring compel us to reexplore and examine concepts, enhance good sides, remake the bad, and reject unrealistic or meaningless stuff.
+Namely, formalization and structuring compel us to reexplore and examine concepts, enhance the good sides, remake the bad, and reject unrealistic or meaningless features.

 </td></tr></table>

 ## Appendix.
 Personal disclaimer

+<p align="right"><b>The difficulty of writing English is most tiresome to me.</b><br />
+<i>Charles Dickens</i>, 1850 [and me, 2025]</p>

 The writings and collections here are ...

-* The subject of personal taste, inclination, vision, and fallacies.\
+* The subject of private taste, inclination, vision, and fallacies.\
 `//` It's up to you to look them over or recoil in distaste.
-* The subject of continuous delivery (i.e. endless edit and modification).
+* The subject of continuous delivery (i.e., endless edit and modification).
 * Some opuses may be in the badly readable state of 🚧<samp>draft</samp>🐝\
 `//` Skip them while I do my best to finish.